IrisPetre99/RP3000/README.md

 ### Future Updates: LLM Prompt

-In the list of prompts, I also asked ChatGPT-4-turbo to present a prompt that, when fed into any general purpose LLM, alongside the code, would implement the remaining features.
-Its response is as follows:

 You are working with a PyQt5 GUI application that:

 Loads and displays two video frames side-by-side.